Edward Bulfin: Post war

-After the armistice, Bulfin remained in the army in a variety of staff positions, gaining a promotion to full general in 1925 and finally retiring in 1926.
+After the armistice, Bulfin, promoted to the permanent rank of lieutenant general on 1 January 1919, remained in the army in a variety of staff positions, gaining a promotion to full general in May 1925 and finally retiring in January 1926.
 His first position was to remain in the Middle East and Egypt in particular.
 During the Egyptian revolution of 1919 he was known to be a very effective military leader in putting down the unrest especially through organising 'flying columns'.
 In the summer of 1920 he was offered the job of Chief of Police and Head of Secret Intelligence in Ireland based on his loyalty to the Crown, his Irish origins and his swift handling of the nationalist unrest in Egypt in 1919.
 Bulfin refused the appointment on the grounds that as a Catholic and an Irishman it would be distasteful to him to do any work which was not of a purely military character.

-He died in 1939 at his home in Boscombe, Bournemouth, Dorset.
+Bufin wrote the foreword to Philip Hugh Dalbiac's History of the 60th Division (2/2nd London Division).

+He died of heart failure at the age of 76 at his home in Boscombe, Bournemouth, Dorset, on 20 August 1939, shortly before the beginning of the Second World War.
+He was buried "in an easily missed corner" at Wimborne Road Cemetery, Bournemouth, close to the graves of two of his sisters.
+On the unpretentious headstone, above his name and decorations, is inscribed 'Here sleepeth until the great reveille sounds'."

 Family

-He married Mary Frances Lonergan in 1898 (immediately prior to posting to South Africa), with whom he had two children.
+Bulfin married Mary Frances Lonergan in 1898 (immediately prior to posting to South Africa), with whom he had two children.